uotw/vidSmooth/README.md

 # vidSmooth
-This is an Electron frontend for ffmpeg's vidStab library that takes an input video and outputs a stabilized version in mp4/h264 format.
+This is an Electron frontend for ffmpeg's [vid.Stab](https://github.com/georgmartius/vid.stab) library that takes an input video and outputs a stabilized version in high quality mp4/h264 format.
 ## Features
-- Any codec supported by ffmpeg will be supported as an input video
+- Any codec supported by ffmpeg will be supported as an input video (mp4, m4v, avi, wmv, mov, flv, mpg, mpeg, gif)
-- Nearly all the settings vidStab takes an input are exposed to the user
+- Most settings vidStab uses as input are exposed to the user
      *   accuracy
      *   shakiness
      *   smoothing